thereviews/thereviews.github.io/_posts/2025-12-14-4-Channel-NVR.md

 <!-- /wp:list -->

 <!-- wp:paragraph -->
-<p>For users who want a <strong>low-cost, storage-included, ONVIF-compatible PoE NVR</strong> for simple 24/7 monitoring, this is one of the best choice. </p>
+<p>The RB-TV-NVR104D2 is best suited for basic 24/7 monitoring where cost matters more than resolution.
+It’s a solid entry-level pick for users who want PoE simplicity, ONVIF support, and included storage for general surveillance without subscriptions or complexity.</p>
 <!-- /wp:paragraph -->

 <!-- wp:html -->